-Our ageing population, changing household structure and shrinking household sizes emphasise the need for a greater mix of housing types within the city to meet the needs of smaller and more diverse households.
+Our ageing population, changing household structure and household sizes emphasise the need for a greater mix of housing types within the city to meet the needs of smaller and more diverse households.
 Providing a range of diverse housing types will allow Maitland to remain as an attractive place to live for residents in all stages of life and also to raise a family.

-The Maitland Local Housing Strategy provides a framework for the provision of housing across the city over the next 20 years to meet the housing needs of our communities.
+The Maitland Local Housing Strategy 2041 provides a framework for the provision of housing across the city over the next 20 years to meet the housing needs of our communities.

 The Strategy is consistent with the long-term land use vision established in the Maitland Local Strategic Planning Statement for the city.
-The Strategy also aims to achieve the housing priorities identified in the Hunter Regional Plan and Greater Newcastle Metropolitan Plan to deliver better housing outcomes for local communities.
+The Strategy also supports to deliver the housing priorities identified in the Hunter Regional Plan and Greater Newcastle Metropolitan Plan.